kendu/wp-repo/README.md

 ### Gitignore flie

 By default the gitignore file contains the the wp directory.
-So if you're working on a theme or something, you should add an exception to the .gitignore file like this:
+So if you're working on a theme or something, you should add an exception to the `wp/themes/.gitignore` file like this:
 ```
-!wp/themes/<name_of_theme_you_are_working_on>
+!/<name_of_theme_you_are_working_on>
 ```
 # Known issues